 Malawi and Mozambique have had multilateral agreements involving hydrographic surveys on Lake Malawi (Niassa) which also involved Iceland.
-The joint project of the lake boundary between Malawi and Mozambique using CARIS Lots software is now planned to commence from October 2016 after some delays brought about by some unforeseen circumstances.
+The joint project of the lake boundary between Malawi and Mozambique benefited the two countries by having their officers trained in using CARIS Lots software which resulted in successfully delimiting maritime boundary of the lake. is now planned to commence from October 2016 after some delays brought about by some unforeseen circumstances.
 To this aim a bilateral meeting has already taken place in Malawi on the lake boundary work.